xytuang/COMS-W4119/docs/DESIGN.md

     }

 Peer Initiation:
 * When a peer joins the network, it connects to the tracker (based on the address and port passed as command line arguments) so the tracker knows that there is a new node in the network.
+The peer sends a message to the tracker with the port it will listen on so peers know how to connect (e.g. JOIN\n{Port No.}\n).

 * The peer also generates an RSA public-private key pair, used for signing and allowing others to verify the signature.
 The public ID will also serve as the node's ID.

 The peer will maintain a few different threads:

 * Listening/Receiving thread to receive blocks from other nodes
-    * Continuously polling non-blocking accept, grabbing a lock before accept to ensure that nothing gets sent to the peer its connected to in the other thread (see the last bullet of "Maint thread to handle create requests).
+    * Continuously polling non-blocking accept, grabbing a lock before accept to ensure that nothing gets sent to the peer its connected to in the other thread (see the last bullet of "Main thread to handle create requests).

     * When a peer connects, then there are two possibilities:
         * One is to request the most recent block on the chain to help resolve forks